Families of Calabi-Yau elliptic fibrations in $\mathbb{P}(\mathcal{L}^a \oplus \mathcal{L}^b \oplus \mathcal{O}_B)$: Examples

 \section{Examples}

-We want to run this program in a case of interest: the case where the base $B$ is a del Pezzo surface and $L$ is a rational multiple of an anticanonical divisor.
-The reason why this is interesting is in the following observation.
+We want to run this program in two cases of interest: the case where the base $B$ is a del Pezzo surface and $L$ is a rational multiple of an anticanonical divisor, and the case where $B$ is a Hirzebruch surface and $L$ is any ample line bundle.